inspiredlabs/rvo.lt/site/content/post/technology-for-developing-countries-workshop.md

 - Other European countries
 - Any non-European countries

-Aimed at training facilitators, we deliver the program in Italian or English, on-site.
+Aimed at training facilitators improving thier practical knowledge, we deliver the program in Italian or English, on-site.

+###FAIRtech Workshop, 1: Learn how to do more with less!

-Workshop covers the following:
+Workshop composition to cover the following:

 **Transformational Food Storage**, 1 day: